Puzzle Similarity: A Perceptually-guided No-Reference Metric

 Abstract

 Modern reconstruction techniques can effectively model complex 3D scenes from sparse 2D views.
-However, automatically assessing the quality of novel views and identifying artifacts is challenging due to the lack of ground truth images and the limitations of no-reference image metrics in predicting detailed artifact maps.
-The absence of such quality metrics hinders accurate predictions of the quality of generated views and limits the adoption of post-processing techniques, such as inpainting, to enhance reconstruction quality.
-In this work, we propose a new no-reference metric, Puzzle Similarity, which is designed to localize artifacts in novel views.
-Our approach utilizes image patch statistics from the input views to establish a scene-specific distribution that is later used to identify poorly reconstructed regions in the novel views.
-We test and evaluate our method in the context of 3D reconstruction; to this end, we collected a novel dataset of human quality assessment in unseen reconstructed views.
-Through this dataset, we demonstrate that our method can not only successfully localize artifacts in novel views, correlating with human assessment, but do so without direct references.
-Surprisingly, our metric outperforms both no-reference metrics and popular full-reference image metrics.
+However, automatically assessing the quality of novel views and identifying artifacts is challenging due to the lack of ground truth images and the limitations of No-Reference image metrics in predicting reliable artifact maps.
+The absence of such metrics hinders assessment of the quality of novel views and limits the adoption of post-processing techniques, such as inpainting, to enhance reconstruction quality.
+To tackle this, recent work has established a new category of metrics (Cross-Reference), predicting image quality solely by leveraging context from alternate viewpoint captures.
+In this work, we propose a new Cross-Reference metric, Puzzle Similarity, which is designed to localize artifacts in novel views.
+Our approach utilizes image patch statistics from the input views to establish a scene-specific distribution, later used to identify poorly reconstructed regions in the novel views.
+Given the lack of good measures to evaluate CrossReference methods in the context of 3D reconstruction, we collected a novel human-labeled dataset of artifact and distortion maps in unseen reconstructed views.
+Through this dataset, we demonstrate that our method achieves state of the art localization of artifacts in novel views, correlating with human assessment, even without aligned references.
 We can leverage our new metric to enhance applications like automatic image restoration, guided acquisition, or 3D reconstruction from sparse inputs.

 Application